Symptoms of type 1 diabetes in children

 You may also notice your child getting more infections than usual.

-The symptoms of type 1 diabetes tend to come on within a matter of days or weeks and you should seek urgent medical help if you notice any of these symptoms.
+The symptoms of type 1 diabetes tend to come on within a matter of days or weeks and you should get urgent medical help if you notice any of these symptoms.

 The most common type of diabetes in children is type 1 diabetes.
 But children can also develop type 2 diabetes or another type of diabetes.